Ultrasound Matrix Imaging-Part II: The distortion matrix for aberration correction over multiple isoplanatic patches: The focused reflection matrix

 \subsection{Filtering multiple scattering and noise}

-The multiple scattering contribution to $\overline{\mathbf{R}}_{xx}$ can be suppressed using an adaptive confocal filter~\cite{Blondel2018, Badon2016}.
+The incoherent background can be partially suppressed using an adaptive confocal filter~\cite{Blondel2018, Badon2016}.
 This process consists in weighting the coefficients $\overline{R}(x\in, x\out,z)$ of the \al{FR} matrix as a function of the distance $ | x\out - x\in | $ between the virtual transducers, such that:

 This filter has a Gaussian shape, with a width $l_{c}(\mathbf{r})$ that needs to be carefully set.
 If $l_c(\mathbf{r})$ is too large, the multiply-scattered echoes will \la{prevent} a correct estimation of the aberration phase law.
 If $l_c(\mathbf{r})$ is too small, the filter then acts as an apodization function that will smooth out the resulting aberration phase law.
-To be efficient, $l_c(\mathbf{r})$ should thus match the input-output resolution $\overline{w}(\mathbf{r})$.
-For areas \la{in which} this estimation fails [gray areas in Fig. \ref{fig:Full_results}\al{(e)}], $l_c(\mathbf{r})$ is set arbitrarily to $n \wi{\overline{\delta x}_{0}}(\mathbf{r})$, with $n$ an integer whose value is reported in \al{Table}.~\ref{tab:parameters}.
+To be efficient, $l_c(\mathbf{r})$ \rev{is automatically chosen to scale with} $\overline{\delta x}_0(\mathbf{r})$ (hence adaptive): $l_c(\mathbf{r})= n \wi{\overline{\delta x}_{0}}(\mathbf{r})$, with $n$ a coefficient whose value is reported in \al{Table}.~\ref{tab:parameters}.
+The choice of this value will be justified in Sec.~\ref{par:isoplanatic}.

-\al{Figs.~\ref{fig:F}(b,c) show the original and filtered FR matrices}, $\overline{\mathbf{R}}_{xx}$ and \al{${\mathbf{R}}'_{xx}$}, respectively, computed at $z=28$~mm. \la{It can be seen that the adaptive confocal filter has removed part of the multiple scattering contribution.} However, \al{${\mathbf{R}}'_{xx}$} still contains a residual multiple scattering component \la{which exists at matrix coefficients very close to the diagonal.} Note that this filter has no impact on the raw ultrasound image since the confocal signals are unaffected.
-However, it constitutes a necessary step for the determination of the aberration law as it greatly improves the \al{signal-to-noise ratio (SNR)}.
+\al{Figs.~\ref{fig:F}(b,c) show the original and filtered FR matrices}, $\overline{\mathbf{R}}_{xx}$ and \al{${\mathbf{R}}'_{xx}$}, respectively, \lc{for} $z=39$~mm. \la{It can be seen that the adaptive confocal filter has removed part of the incoherent background.} However, \al{${\mathbf{R}}'_{xx}$} still contains a residual multiple scattering and/or noise component \la{which also pollutes matrix coefficients very close to the diagonal.} Note that this filter has no impact on the raw ultrasound image since the confocal signals are unaffected.
+However, it constitutes a necessary step for an unbiased estimation of the aberration law.